The Dying Process at the End of Life

 Clues that your loved one is starting to transition include the following:

-The more time your loved one spends sleeping (out of consciousness), the more frequent the changes, especially respirations, and complexion, and the more likely they are coming towards the end of the transitioning phase and heading into the actively dying stage.
+The more time your loved one spends sleeping (out of consciousness), the more frequent the changes, especially respirations, complexion, and the more likely they are coming towards the end of the transitioning phase and heading into the actively dying stage.

 The active dying phase starts when your loved one is unconscious, and sometimes it can be hard even for healthcare professionals who have worked with death and dying for years to know the exact end of transitioning and the exact start of the active dying portion.
 So much so that one of my former clinical managers who worked in hospice for approximately fifteen years would tell staff to tell families when we believe they are transitioning that their loved one is dying (therefore ignoring — which is not necessarily a terrible thing as it does reduce the complexity of it all — the two phases by combining them into one phase).
 The active dying phase involves the following: